gmertk/GMStepper/README.md

 A stepper with a sliding label in the middle.
 Pan the label or tap the buttons.
 Check out the tutorial, [How to Build a Custom Stepper - Part 1](http://gmertk.github.io/custom-stepper-part-1/).

-**I'm looking for a maintainer who is willing to keep this library updated.
-Feel free to contact me.**

 ## Screenshot